 Director of School Transformation

-Lety Maynard is the Project Manager of RAISEup Texas.
-She supports campuses participating in the school transformation project.
-After graduating from the University of Texas at San Antonio, Lety obtained her teaching certifications in biology, special education, English as a Second Language, bilingual education, and generalist.
-She has over 15 years of experience in education, working as a science teacher, special education teacher, biology teacher, and English as a Second Language teacher in Eagle Pass, San Antonio, San Marcos, and Hays school districts.
-During her time teaching at Simon Middle School, a RAISEup Texas school, she was awarded the campus Teacher of the Year Award and, subsequently, the Secondary District Teacher of the Year Award.
-She has also worked as a SIM (Strategic Instruction Model) instructional coach and English as a Second Language and Dual Language District instructional coach.
-Lety holds a Bachelor of Science degree in biology from the University of Texas at San Antonio and a Master of Education in educational leadership and policy studies from the University of Texas at Arlington.
+Lety serves as the services coordination lead and supports campuses in the transformation project.
+After earning her undergraduate degree, Lety worked in nonprofit organizations for six years, running programs for youth placed by Children’s Courts, family, school, and communities before returning to education.
+She has over 15 years of experience in education and during that time received Teacher of the Year and Secondary District Teacher of the Year Awards.
+Lety has worked as a SIM (Strategic Instruction Model) instructional coach and English as a Second Language and Dual Language District instructional coach.
+She earned a Bachelor of Science degree in biology from the University of Texas at San Antonio and a Master of Education in educational leadership and policy studies from the University of Texas at Arlington.

 Vice President of Investor Developmentknichols@e3alliance.org